alm-tools/alm/docs/contributing/dependencies.md

 Here we mention some of the dependencies and what we use them for:

-* codemirror: the text editor.
+* monaco: the text editor.
 * webpack: module loader / bundler.
 * react: main ui framework
 * free-style: provides css style sheet features using just JavaScript.
 [See this blog post about it](https://medium.com/@basarat/css-modules-are-not-the-solution-1235696863d6#.ar4ydjv4m).